greta-schock/greta-schock/README.md

 ![REST APIs](https://img.shields.io/badge/REST_APIs-20+_Hours-important)

 ---
-I am **Greta Schock** and I am currently working on passion projects while also considering other employment opportunities.
+I am **Greta Schock** and I'm currently working on passion projects while also considering other employment opportunities.
 I am a **Fullstack Developer** with an strong interest in the human-element of web development.
 Enthusiastic engineering professional with a Bachelor of Arts in International Affairs - Latin America/Anthropology and a Hack Reactor Software Engineering Immersive certification.

 - 🔭 I’m currently looking for work as a **Full-Stack Developer**
 - 🌱 I’m currently learning **Typescript** and **Python**
 - 💬 Ask me about **Web Development** && **Coding Bootcamps**
-- 🌎 Former exchange student!
-USA -> Brasil 2013-2014
+- 🌎 Former exchange student! 🇺🇸 --> 🇧🇷 2013/2014

 ---
 ### Contact Me